sttk/fav-type/README.md

 > "fav" is an abbreviation of "favorite" and also the acronym of "for all versions".
 > This package is intended to support all Node.js versions and many browsers as possible.
-> At least, this package supports NodeJS >= v0.10 and major Web browser: Chrome, Firefox, IE >= 8, Edge, Vivaldi and Safari.
+> At least, this package supports NodeJS >= v0.10 and major Web browser: Chrome, Firefox, IE11, Edge, Vivaldi and Safari.

 ## Install